bcgov/bctw-api/data-collector/README.md

   1. simulates click events on two buttons that download the collar and transmission data.
   1. downloads the files to a local folder
   1. parses the csv files into JSON
-  1. iterates the transmission files, finds a matching collar data row and creates an object representing a row in the bctw.ats_collar_data table.
   1. filters out data that is older than the latest row inserted to the database table.
+  1. iterates the data event file rows, finds a matching transmission row and creates an object representing a row in the bctw.ats_collar_data table.
   1. inserts the records to the database.

 ### Some Technical Details: